2B9 Vasilek: Description

-The 2B9 can be towed but is usually carried on a modified GAZ-66.
+The 2B9 can be towed but is usually carried on a modified GAZ-66 military truck.
 By 1988, the 2B9 was also deployed as a self-propelled weapon by mounting the gun-mortar in the rear of an MT-LB armored personnel carrier.

 During the Syrian Civil War, the 2B9M Vasilek was used by the Syrian Armed Forces, Kurdish People's Protection Units, and the Islamist group Ansar al-Sham.
 The latter used a 2B9M automatic mortar near Mount Chalma, Kesab district.